amitsandhel/PA273-Potentiostat-Software/README.md

 1. **"main -h":** Opens the help file for the argparse commands.
 Lists all the argparse commands available with descriptions.
 2. **"main -t":** Runs the various test folders.
 3. **"main -s":** Runs the simulator.
 Must be run with the potentiostat version you wish to run via the -v (version) command.
 If no version is present number is presented, default version is version 1.
 4. **"main -c1":** Changes the COM PORT.
 The number 1 shown in the example can be changed to any number as desired.
+If this isn't set, the program defaults to COM4.

 **simulator Setting**